-When negative thoughts and emotions linger in your mind too long, it can be detrimental to your wellbeing.
+When negative thoughts and emotions linger in your mind for too long, it can be detrimental to your well-being.
 So it’s crucial to be equipped with some tools to help with cleaning up your mental mess.

 A study by the University of Reading found that “the longer your brain holds on to a negative event, or stimuli, the unhappier you report being.”

 And knowing why your mind makes a mess is the first step to learning how to clean it up.